rhventures/react-native-dropdown-selector/README.md

 ### `placeholderText`

-Replace the default Selector text when an item hasn't been selected. <br />
+Replace the default Selector text when an item hasn't been selected.
+The default value is `Click me`. <br />
 Type: `string | JSX.Element`

 ### `boxStyle`